IntoTheDev/MultiTag-System-for-Unity/README.md

 ```

-### Example with checking if the desired goal is in the right groups.
+### Example with checking if the desired target is in the right groups.